 We finally had a window of NO RAIN this past weekend in Western Washington and you know what that means in my household right?

-Yup, hubby hits the grill and pretty much lives there ALL weekend!
+Yup, hubby hits the deck with the grill and pretty much lives there ALL weekend!

 All of them are keto-friendly versions of some of my family's favorite grilling and barbeque flavor faves.

 So my main job falls to coming up with tasty sides that are low carb for me but enjoyable for all my carb lovers.

 I know this BLT cauliflower salad would be a safe bet because not only the hubs, but even Mini Me has told me that she can't tell the difference between potato and cauliflower in my salads.

 Some of their past favorites are my Deviled Egg Cauliflower Salad, Cauliflower and Bacon Salad with Mustard Herb Vinaigrette, and Mediterranean Cauliflower Salad, which can be enjoyed raw or cooked!

 Other tasty keto side dishes your family might enjoy are this Buffalo Coleslaw, or this Broccoli Salad with Bacon and Jalapeno if you are looking for a little spice.
 If you would like something from the grill how about giving these Cheesy Grilled Cauliflower Steaks a try?